spotweb/spotweb/change.md

 ## Retrieval / Backend

 - Retrieval now gets a higher runtime memory limit in `retrieve.php`.
-- A memory-heavy debug serialization path in the spot retriever was removed.
 - The web retrieve button now shows real feedback for failures such as `already running` or fatal errors instead of always pretending the action succeeded.

 ## Modern Theme UI